choderalab/fluorescence_assay_working_data/README.md

 ### Analysis Folder should include:
 * Any/All scripts used to analyize raw data (i.e. jupyter notebook)
 * resulting figures from Analysis
-* Lab Notebook entry of discussion of analysis/future steps